fnproject/docs/fn/develop/running-fn-client-windows.md

 **Note:** *Above system need can change with newer docker desktop versions.More on requirements, check: <https://docs.docker.com/desktop/windows/install/>.*

- *You can also download the script:<https://raw.githubusercontent.com/fnproject/cli/cli_fn_windows_install/fn_windows_installer.ps1> locally and execute in below way to see the current system state and see whether it is meeting the above need, otherwise Docker desktop will not work.*
+ *You can also download the script:<https://raw.githubusercontent.com/fnproject/cli/cli_fn_windows_install/fn_windows_installer.ps1> locally and place it at location(```c:\fn_install\```) and execute in below way to see the current system state and see whether it is meeting the above need, otherwise Docker desktop will not work properly.*
 -  Open PowerShell as Administrator
    ```
    click Start > Windows PowerShell > Run as Administrator